Seuna (Yadava) dynasty: Decline

-Ramachandra seems to have faced invasions by Muslim armies from north India (called "mlechchhas" or "Turukas") since the 1270s, for a 1278 inscription calls him a "Great Boar in securing the earth from the oppression of the Turks".
+Ramachandra seems to have faced invasions by Turko-Persian Islamic armies from northern India (called "mlechchhas" or "Turukas") since the 1270s, for a 1278 inscription calls him a "Great Boar in securing the earth from the oppression of the Turks".
 Historian P. M. Joshi dismisses this as a boastful claim, and theorizes that he may have "chastised some Muslim officials" in the coastal region between Goa and Chaul.
 In 1296, Ala-ud-din Khalji of the Delhi Sultanate successfully raided Devagiri.
 Khalji restored it to Ramachandra in return for his promise of payment of a high ransom and an annual tribute.
 However, this was not paid and the Seuna kingdom's arrears to Khalji kept mounting.
 In 1307, Khalji sent an army commanded by Malik Kafur, accompanied by Khwaja Haji, to Devagiri.
 The Muslim governors of Malwa and Gujarat were ordered to help Malik Kafur.
 Their huge army conquered the weakened and defeated forces of Devagiri almost without a battle.
 Ramachandra was taken to Delhi.
-Khalji reinstated Ramachandra as governor in return for a promise to help him subdue the Hindu kingdoms in South India.
+Khalji reinstated Ramachandra as governor in return for a promise to help him subdue the Hindu kingdoms in southern India.
 In 1310, Malik Kafur mounted an assault on the Kakatiya kingdom from Devagiri.
 The plundered wealth obtained from the Kakatiyas helped finance the freelance soldiers of the Khalji army.

 Ramachandra's successor Simhana III challenged the supremacy of Khalji, who sent Malik Kafur to recapture Devagiri in 1313.
 Simhana III was killed in the ensuing battle and Khalji's army occupied Devagiri.
 The kingdom was annexed by the Khalji sultanate in 1317.
 Many years later, Muhammad Tughluq of the Tughluq dynasty of the Delhi Sultanate subsequently renamed the city Daulatabad.